Jyu-Oh-Sei: Chimaera

 A secret planet used as a penal colony where day and night last 181 days each and the planet is marked by extreme weather patterns.
 Plants dominate the planet's ecosystem.
 Their varied defensive adaptions, as well as carnivorous varieties, are a constant hazard to the people of Chimaera.
-The violent seasonal bloom of muses, where the plants erupt from deep below the surface to spread their canopies to the sun, are the main source of water for Chimerans; most of the water lies deep in the planet's crust.
+The violent seasonal bloom of muses, where the plants erupt from deep below the surface to spread their canopies to the sun, is the main source of water for Chimerans; most of the water lies deep in the planet's crust.
 Sap from a calypto plant is highly useful, but harvesting it is dangerous.
 The calypto sap erupts from punctures and inhalation can cause death.
 Of all the plants a verasoma is the most ferocious and formidable, a mobile carnivorous plant.
 It usually attacks from underground keeping its small weak point well away from any threat.
 Even when mortally wounded its death throes are likely to kill anything around it.

 Chimaeraian Society

-The prisoners adopted a feudal society and divided into four groups of humans, called "Rings" that acts as governs on the planet.
+The prisoners adopted a feudal society and divided into four groups of humans, called "Rings" that act as governs on the planet.
 These Rings, the Ochre Ring, Sun Ring, Blanc Ring, and Noire Ring, are based on skin color.
 A group of outcast children called Yado are led by Zagi with no affiliation to any ring.
 Each ring is led by three people: the Top, Second, and Third, with the Top as the leader.
 Hierarchy is maintained by winning any challenges to the position in a duel.
-If an individual successfully defeats the Top of all four rings they become the "Beast King" who gets to be pardoned of their crimes and allowed to reside on Hecate.
+If an individual successfully defeats the Top of all four rings they become the "Beast King" who gets to be pardoned for their crimes and allowed to reside on Hecate.
 Women make up only 20% of the population, they are considered extremely special, live apart from men, and are the ones who get to choose their partners during the "Mating Month", a chosen mate is generally not allowed to refuse.